ricketytoc/tp/docs/UserGuide.md

 * Refer to [Specifying file path](#specifying-file-path) for help on usage of `FILE_PATH`.
 * The data file must be of `.json` file type.
 Otherwise, an error message will be shown.
-* The file path must be valid, and the application must have permission to write to the file path.
+* The file path must be valid, and the application must have permission to save to the file path.
+* Depending on your system and user permission, you might not be allowed to save to certain folders such as `C:\Windows`.
+EmployeeManager will throw an error in such scenarios.

 Examples:
 * `export ./data.json` will create the data file in the same folder as EmployeeManager.